-- (2) A discussion of how your proposed project would significantly advance the current state of knowledge for your focus area.
-You should make clear how your proposed study would effectively build upon the current body of knowledge, especially the peer-reviewed literature. - (3) A discussion on how you anticipate your study findings will be used to improve current methods for assessing or mitigating the hazards under study.
-Indicate why the method/protocol that would be improved through your study would likely be widely adopted (e.g., low cost, easily replicated, lack of other options). - c.
+(2) A discussion of how your proposed project would significantly advance the current state of knowledge for your focus area.
+You should make clear how your proposed study would effectively build upon the current body of knowledge, especially the peer-reviewed literature.

+(3) A discussion on how you anticipate your study findings will be used to improve current methods for assessing or mitigating the hazards under study.
+Indicate why the method/protocol that would be improved through your study would likely be widely adopted (e.g., low cost, easily replicated, lack of other options).

+c.
 Rating Factor 3: Soundness of Approach (48 Points).
 This factor addresses the quality of your proposed technical study plan.
-Specific components include: - (1) Soundness of the study design (26 points).
+Specific components include:

+(1) Soundness of the study design (29 points).
 Clearly and thoroughly describe the design of your proposed study and identify the major objectives.
-If possible, your study should be designed to address testable hypotheses that are clearly stated.
+Your study should be designed to address at least one testable hypothesis that is clearly stated.
 The study should be presented as a logical sequence of steps or phases with individual tasks described for each phase.
 Include an organizational chart in the material supporting your response to this rating factor.
 Your narrative should reflect the relevant scientific literature, which should be thoroughly cited in your application.
 Your proposed study will be judged in part on the soundness of the underlying body of research upon which it is based (e.g., is it based upon well-understood or poorly-understood associations from previous epidemiological studies?) and the clarity and soundness of your interpretation and summarization of this research base.
 Describe the statistical basis for your study design and demonstrate that you would have adequate statistical power to test your stated hypotheses and achieve your study objectives.
-You should identify any important "decision points" in your study plan and you should discuss your plans for data management, analysis and archiving.
+Discuss your plans for data management, analysis, and archiving.
+Identify any important "decision points" in your study plan.
 You should demonstrate that it is clearly feasible to complete the study within the proposed period of performance and successfully achieve your objectives.
-HUD has observed that studies can miss targeted performance timelines because of delays in the IRB approval process or unexpected difficulties with recruiting study participants, and delays in developing new laboratory methods or instruments.
+HUD has observed that studies can miss targeted performance timelines because of delays in the Institutional Review Board (IRB) approval process or unexpected difficulties with recruiting study participants, and delays in developing new laboratory methods or instruments.
 If applicable, describe actions that you will take to minimize the possibility that your study would experience delays in these areas (e.g., understanding likely IRB requirements in advance, planning on additional avenues for recruitment of participants, initiating the development of new methods/instruments).